-James Feinerman is the James M. Morita Professor of Asian Legal Studies, the Associate Dean for Transnational Programs, and the faculty director of the Center for Asian Law at the Law Center.
-A member of the faculty committees for the Georgetown India Initiative and the Initiative for U.S.-China Dialogue on Global Issues, he joined the Georgetown faculty in 1985.
+James Feinerman is the James M. Morita Professor of Asian Legal Studies, the associate dean for transnational programs, and the faculty director of the Center for Asian Law at Georgetown Law.
+A member of the faculty committee for the Initiative for U.S.-China Dialogue on Global Issues, he joined the Georgetown faculty in 1985.

 International activities include: